 Due to the expansion of pelagic longline fisheries based out of Hawaii in the 1980s and concerns about interactions with protected species, an observer program was initiated in the early 1990s to monitor the fishery's catch and bycatch.
 The scope of the program has changed through time, including a shift from voluntary to mandatory participation, increased levels of observer coverage, and improvements in sampling design.
 The observer program operates in both the shallow-set, swordfish targeting longline fishery as well as the deep-set, tuna targeting longline fisheries.
 This paper focuses on the deep-set fishery observer coverage since an index of abundance based on the observer data for this fishery was used by the SHARKWG in the ISC North Pacific blue shark stock assessment in 2013.
 The distribution of observer coverage in the deep-set fishery has changed through time: prior to 2001 coverage was approximately 4%, but has since been very close to 20% with the spatial footprint of observer coverage being more representative of the entire fishery since 2001.
-Sampling design of the observer program is considered to be robust since approximately 2001-2002, but prior to that there is concern about bias and lack of representativeness of the data.
+However, the probability sampling design used by the observer program is not statistically robust to ignoring the data collection process because of its hierarchical design and unequal distribution of sampling probabilities throughout the year.
+Sampling probabilities vary through time because of logistical aspects such as availability of funding and observers.
+As all sets and hooks are sampled when a trip is selected for observer placement, trips can be viewed as clusters whose elements are all sets and hooks deployed during the trip.
 While some mis-reporting of data in logbooks was identified in this analysis, and other previous studies, the level of compliance with logbook submission requirements is still considered to be high.
+This paper is an update to a prior version, (Sippel et al. 2014; ISC/14/SHARKWG-1/05) prepared for the January 2014 SHARKWG meeting.